 While the safer approach is for service to be effected via letter rogatory, in specific circumstances a foreign judgment creditor may be able to seek recognition and enforcement of the foreign judgment even if service was effected by other means.

 In addition to service formalities, foreign litigants and courts must make sure that the proceedings are conducted in accordance with standards of justice that are acceptable under Brazilian law.

-The general rule is contained in article 17 of the Law of Introduction to the Rules of Brazilian Law which provides that a foreign judgment will not be recognised when it violates “national sovereignty, the public order and good customs”.
-In 2015, the new Code of Civil Procedure made it clear that choice of forum clauses should prima facie be enforced and in 2019 the Economic Freedom Law set new rules that extend the parties’ freedom to set contractual terms as they please.
+The general rule is contained in article 17 of the Law of Introduction to the Rules of Brazilian Law, which provides that a foreign judgment will not be recognised when it violates “national sovereignty, the public order and good customs”.
+Further, the 2015 Code of Civil Procedure made it clear that choice of forum clauses should prima facie be enforced and in 2019 the Economic Freedom Law set new rules that extend the parties’ freedom to set contractual terms as they think fit.

 These are general concepts, which leave great discretion to the Superior Court of Justice when analysing if the judgment should be recognised.
 Therefore, the assessment of whether a foreign judgment meets these requirements will depend on the circumstances of the case.

 In practice, the Superior Court of Justice has showed the necessary flexibility in accepting the peculiarities of foreign proceedings when considering the enforceability of foreign judgments.

 Greater care should be taken when the Brazilian party has chosen not to participate in the foreign court proceedings.
 Firstly, it is usual in common law jurisdictions not to provide detailed reasons for judgments entered in default.
 The foreign party is likely to face more difficulties in convincing the Brazilian court that the foreign proceedings were conducted properly if the judgment merely states that a debt exists against the Brazilian judgment debtor.